Entry Level SEO Tips

 It means “expertise, authority, and trustworthiness” and essentially covers all the elements that make up a quality website according to the algorithms that power the search engines.

-It’s an SEO method or philosophy that is meant to sum up the way that search engines view, understand, and determine how to rank websites and you’ll often see SEO experts and digital marketing professionals use EAT to describe how to view the overall process of search engine optimization.
+It’s an SEO method or philosophy that is meant to sum up the way that search engines view, understand, and determine how to rank websites and you’ll often see advanced SEO experts and digital marketing professionals use EAT to describe how to view the overall process of search engine optimization.

 For a better understanding of EAT, check out Marie Haynes EAT write-up.